cyberhack255/AutomatedOSINT/README.md

 AutomatedOSINT is a tool used to automate the collection of Open Source Intelligence data on IP addresses.
 The program will  run the IP address found through a series of OSINT API's and then create a JSON file containing the output of the scans which can then be easily parsed through.

 The program will accept both IPv4 and IPv6 addresses and will name the output files accordingly.
+The IP addresses can be supplied either directly or through a file, an example file `ipFile.example` has been provided for you

 See [automatedOSINT](./automatedOSINT.py) and [IPScan](./IPScan.py) for the code.